vitowalteranelli/suDO-Android-Sudoku-Solver/README.md

 This project was created when I was a student of the course Logics and Artificial Intelligence.

-If you are interested with it contact me:
+If you are interested in it contact me:

 [Vito Walter Anelli](http://sisinflab.poliba.it/anelli/)